Business needs finance from the conception of idea to start it.

-It needs finance for the establishment, running, expansion, modernisation and diversification of business in the form of working capital as well as fixed capital .Business finance is made available by different segments of Financial market.
+It needs finance for the establishment, running, expansion, modernisation and diversification of business in the form of working capital as well as fixed capital.
+Finance is made available by different segments of Financial market.

 Financial Market